Thursday, September 20, 2012

 Are You My Mother?

 These Pyrs never cease to amaze me.
-Whether they're protecting eggs (see story here), or keeping kids warm, or treeing bears (yes, they do that too) they're ever watchful, vigilant and protective.
-It's nice to know my farm is in capable hands 24 hours a day, 7 days a week.
+Whether they're protecting eggs (see story here), keeping goat kids warm, or even treeing bears (yes, really), they’re always watchful, always ready, and always loyal.

 Please leave a comment below.
 I love hearing from you.